miyamok/reentrancy/README.md

 & (not (L = H) | not (K = G))
 & (select A B <= D)
 ```
-Now we come to the final steps of the whole proof, which derives by modus ponens <code>mp</code> falsum from the proof of <code>$x2931</code> and the proof of its negation, ie. <code>$x2931 => false</code>.
+Now we come to the final steps of the whole proof, which derives by modus ponens <code>mp</code> falsum from the proof of <code>$x2931</code> and the proof of its negation, i.e. <code>$x2931 => false</code>.
 The latter one is indeed corresponding to the double negated goal formula of ours in the original SMT script.
 The former proof is due to resolution.
 The first argument is a proof of <code>$x999</code>.
 Recall that <code>query!0</code> is a boolean valued function, and this boolean value is meant for the negation of the security property.
 In order to prove it, it suffices to prove the conjunction formula inside the kernel of the security property formula.
 ```
   Jar b tb